kocakosm/nash-cipher/README.md

 letters to the NSA in 1955.
 These letters have been declassified by the NSA and published on their website in January 2012.
 For more information, please read the [press release](http://www.nsa.gov/public_info/press_room/2012/nash_exhibit.shtml).
-If you are interested in cryptography, you should definitely read these letters.

 License